-I originally saw this honeydew melon drink recipe in a Bon Appétit magazine, it was a while ago and I always thought that it would be such a great drink to make, however the other day when I finally decided to make it I couldn’t find the issue that had the recipe, I did a search on Epicurious.com and nothing, maybe I have the exact name wrong, but I did remember that the recipe included puree from fresh honeydew melon and prosecco -or sparkling wine of some sorts.
-I love the traditional bellini and have some good memories of after work happy hours drinking bellinis, I am waiting for the local peaches to make their debut to make them, but this honeydew bellini is a great variation, though I’m sure the purist will say a bellini can only be made with peaches.
-I made this drink for a brunch party and it was a great success, it was refreshing, fruity and bubbly, a great combination.
-For a non-alcoholic version you can replace the prosecco with sparkling cider or other sparkling fruit juice.
-The only advice I have is to pour the pour the prosecco over the honeydew melon puree very carefully and slowly, it tends to get foamy and spill over a lot more than any other combination of fruit puree and sparkling wine – maybe a molecular gastronomist can explain this?
-Speaking of molecular gastronomy, is it possible to make those little caviar thingies with champagne?
-Now that would be awesome!
+This honeydew melon bellini is a refreshing take on the classic drink, it is made with honeydew melon puree, lime juice, and sparkling wine.
+I originally saw this honeydew melon drink recipe in a Bon Appétit magazine several years ago.
+It was one of those where you think this would be such a great drink to make, but you never actually make it.
+Finally, I had a honeydew melon on hand and remembered the drink, but I couldn’t find the issue that had the recipe.
+I did a search on Epicurious.com and nothing, maybe I have the exact name wrong, but I did remember that the recipe included puree from fresh honeydew melon and prosecco -or sparkling wine of some sorts.
+I love the traditional bellini, a sparkling peach cocktail, and have some good memories of after work happy hours drinking bellinis.
+I am waiting for the local peaches to make their debut to make the classic drink, but this honeydew bellini is a great variation (though I’m sure the purists will say a bellini can only be made with peaches).

 - Combine the diced honeydew melon with the lime juice and sugar in a blender and blend until you obtain a smooth puree.